siakhooi/shed/README.md

 ### Initial Setup

 - restart shell session.
-- run `shed-config-edit` to update the configuration.
+- run `shed-config-edit`[📚](docs/shed-config-edit.md) to update the config file.
 You can also use your favourite text editor to edit `~/.shed/config.yaml` directly.
 - put kubectl config files in `~/.shed/kubectl-config`, restart shell if you do this.

 ## Using Shed